 Following in these prodigious footsteps is Andrew Scott.
 From a devious Moriarty and a mercurial Hamlet to the handsome priest in Fleabag, Scott brings a wry comedy to his roles.
 The BAFTA-winning actor returns to The Old Vic after the superlative one-man show Sea Wall and sellout Dublin Carol.

-Tickets for Present Laughter at The Old Vic go on sale on Monday 25 March.
+Tickets for Present Laughter at The Old Vic are now on sale.
+Click here to book.

 |What||Present Laughter, Old Vic Theatre|